 While this seems like something that would be created today since we live in an age where adding health to everyday items is flourishing (and we are loving every minute of it), this was actually first started in the 1940s.
 During the Second World War, coffee beans were not available, so the Finnish created coffee from mushrooms.
 Today, mushroom coffee has been created not out of necessity, but with health in mind.

 Mushroom coffee is made by combining ground coffee beans with ground adaptogenic mushrooms.
 You can make this yourself by using your favorite ground coffee beans.
 Brew your coffee as usual — adding cinnamon to this step adds a great flavor that brings out the savory taste of the mushrooms.

 When your coffee is finished brewing, add in about a teaspoon of your organic adaptogenic mushroom blend and mix well.
-As you would with your normal coffee, finish with plant-based milk like oat or almond, and if you like, and add in a sugar substitute like maple syrup or lucuma.
+As you would with your normal coffee, finish with plant-based milk like oat or almond, and, if you like, add in a sugar substitute like maple syrup or lucuma.

 You can also purchase pre-packaged mushroom coffee.
 These are usually made in a one-to-one ratio of mushroom powder to coffee.
 Always read the packaging to see the specific preparation recommendations for your brand, but you usually make these as you would your normal coffee.

 Which Mushrooms Are Used to Make Mushroom Coffee?

 Adaptogenic mushrooms are used to make mushroom coffee.
 Adaptogens are herbs or, in this case, mushrooms that help in counteracting the effects of stress in the body.
 These mushrooms have been used for thousands of years for their medicinal properties.

 - Lion’s mane is used for brain health and can help support emotional balance and mood.

 - Reishi helps alleviate stress and helps with sleep.

 - Cordyceps are great for energy and stamina.